 The assessment procedure

 The applications are checked to ensure that all formalities are in order.
 The applicants are then assessed by a committee consisting of two associate professors who prepare a written assessment.
-This assessment is sent to the applicants for their information.
-On the basis of the committee’s assessment, the Dean of Research decides who should be offered the advertised vacant PhD scholarship.
+This assessment is sent to the PhD Committee for final assessment.
+On the basis of the PhD committee’s assessment, it will be decided who should be offered the advertised vacant PhD scholarship.

 The assessment committee will assess, whether the project has research quality and whether the applicant seems capable of carrying out the project.
 In connection with this, the CV and diploma/transcripts will be examined.
 Applicants must have achieved the equivalent grade of ten (10) or higher on the Danish 7-point grading scale for their master’s thesis.
 The minimum grade point average of 8.2 on the Danish 7-point grading scale must have been achieved for the bachelor's degree and the master's degree combined.